Artifact-Virtual/arc_ecosystem/governance/docs/governance-model-basic.md

+ADAM Protocol — Continuous Intelligence System for ARCx

+The ARCx Constitutional Intelligence (CI) system is implemented and operated as the ADAM protocol.
+ADAM protocol serves as the canonical governance, attestation, and automation layer for ARCx, providing the infrastructure for all governance, monitoring, and execution described in this specification.

 ARCx Constitutional Intelligence — Authoritative Governance Specification (v0.1)

 A buildable, non-conventional, RWA-aware DAO model designed for real-world impact, perpetual adaptability, and maximum security.
 This is the canonical, implementation-ready specification for ARCx governance on Base (chain-agnostic where possible).